OpenHD/Documentation/hardware/wifi-adapters.md

 # WiFi Adapters

 Pay attention to the version number of the WiFi adapter, manufacturers often use a completely different chipset with a different version number!
-We highly recommend at least 2 WiFi cards on the GroundPi.
-This will enable diversity and give you significant gains!
-The Pi3 can support 2-3 USB connections, and the Pi4 can support 4 or more.

-When choosing between 2.4 and 5.8ghz, know that 2.4 will get better range, but is susceptible to more common sources of interference.
-2.4ghz RC transmitters and many common WiFi signals will interfere with 2.4ghz OpenHD.
-5.8 WiFi is less common, for now, and it also conflicts less with most popular RC transmitters.
+While you can use more than 1 wifi card for rx diversity on your ground station, this requires even more carefull wiring and power considerations.
+Also, while you can mix cards (given they support the same frequency) with different chipsets or even from different vendors, it is recommened to get 2 cards of the same type for the beginning.

+When choosing between 2.4G and 5.8G, while 2.4G offers better penetration than 5.8G, it much more suspectible to common sources of interference and it can be hard to find a not polluted channel on 2.4G.
+5.8G also allows you to use your existing 2.4G RC transmitters.
 For those reasons, more people currently choose 5.8 for OpenHD.

 Please use this [form](https://docs.google.com/forms/d/e/1FAIpQLSd_03vS1duD0oFZp42enOvZxElc2p3ghEwpEpJphieajb2lJQ/viewform) to submit any WiFi Dongles you may have tested.
 We will add them to the matrix below!